 - Different background colors for different blocks, and

 Based on the identified blocks and separators, a content structure for the page is created.

-The patent goes into detail on how the HTML of a page can be explored to visualize the structure of a page, using something like the document object model to help understand parts of pages, and using a number of rules based upon visual cues such as font sizes and colors, background colors and more.
+The patent goes into detail on how the HTML of a page can be explored to visualize the structure of a page, using something like the document object model to help understand parts of pages, and using several rules based upon visual cues such as font sizes and colors, background colors and more.

 Document Retrieval Based upon Blocks